roadwaysmart/docker-build-s905x4-yocto/README.md

    bitbake amlogic-yocto
    ```

-   Optionally, if your machine has more cpu cores than 4, you can edit build/conf/local.conf, before launching the last bitbake command, to add following statements
+   Optionally, if your machine has more cpu cores than 4, e.g., 8, you can edit build/conf/local.conf, before launching the last bitbake command, to add following statements

    ```
    BB_NUMBER_THREADS = "8"